- Night vision set to Black & White (IR) mode instead of Full Color in the EZVIZ app

 Update Camera Firmware

 Go to camera settings in the EZVIZ app and check for firmware updates.
 EZVIZ frequently releases firmware updates that improve color night vision algorithms, light sensitivity, and automatic mode switching.
 Install any available updates and wait for the camera to reboot.
-After the update, the camera may need 24 hours to recalibrate its light sensors for optimal color night vision performance.
+After the update, the camera may need 24 hours to recalibrate its light sensors for best color night vision performance.

 Test at Night and Fine-Tune